Welcome to S-Anon

 • When the sharing is finished, the leader closes the meeting, and people usually stay for a few minutes after the meeting to talk with each other.

 Not all you hear at any particular meeting will pertain to you.
 That is why we say “Take what you liked and leave the rest.”
-That is also why we suggest you attend at least six meetings before you decide whether S-Anon is for you.
+That is also why we suggest you attend at least six S-Anon meetings before you decide whether S-Anon is for you.

-The people you hear at meetings may not have the same set of circumstances as your own, but you will probably be able to identify with some of their feelings.
+The people you hear at S-Anon meetings may not have the same set of circumstances as your own, but you will probably be able to identify with some of their feelings.
 In S-Anon we discover that there is hope for changing our own lives.
 We hear others, who were once in the same or even worse situations, tell how they are solving their problems and growing into the people they want to be.
 We learn from other members how they used the S-Anon program and principles to solve problems similar to those we are now facing.
 Whether or not our friends or relatives ever seek recovery, becoming aware of our own self-defeating behavior in a safe environment like S-Anon is a major step toward freedom and recovery.

 It is very important to all S-Anon members to respect each other’s anonymity; it is the key to feeling safe to share whatever we need to share.
-We should not discuss who we see at meetings, or what is said there, even with our partners.
+We should not discuss who we see at S-Anon meetings, or what is said there, even with our partners.
 In S-Anon we use first names and last initials only, unless it is our choice to tell someone our full name.
 We should never reveal the identity of another S-Anon member without that person’s consent.

 No. Like all Twelve-Step programs, S-Anon is spiritual, not religious.
 It is spiritual in the sense that we come to depend upon a Power greater than ourselves – a Power that we are free to define as we wish – to help us to solve our problems and achieve peace of mind.